ivaldi/brimir/README.md

     rake db:schema:load RAILS_ENV=production
     rake assets:precompile RAILS_ENV=production

+If you want to use LDAP, configure config/ldap.yml accordingly, then change the auth strategy in the user model:

+    def self.authentication_strategy
+        :ldap_authenticatable
+    end

-Last thing left to do before logging in is making a user and adding some statuses.
+(Optional for LDAP) Last thing left to do before logging in is making a user and adding some statuses.
 You can do this by running:

     bin/rails console production
     u = User.new({ email: 'your@email.address', password: 'somepassword', password_confirmation: 'somepassword' }); u.agent = true; u.save!